Hiring non-family executives helps ensure longevity, but it requires strategic finesse.

 Born in China’s Inner Mongolia, Zhang turned a relatively unknown Mongolian lamb-based, hot-pot dish into a mainstay of Chinese cuisine in the early 2000s.
 Little Sheep quickly became a franchise group with hundreds of outlets.
 To attract and incentivise key people, Zhang shared the ownership with long-term employees and franchise owners who deeply respected his leadership.
 Although Zhang was still in control of the business following five years of rapid growth, Little Sheep counted more than 50 owners who were committed to building the franchise.
 Without the dedication of the non-family managers, Zhang could not have grown Little Sheep into the powerhouse that it became.
 He started a process that went from a one-man band to a full symphony orchestra.

-For many founders like Zhang, embarking on the professionalisation process is absolutely essential for the survival of the family firm.
+For many founders like Zhang, embarking on the professionalization process is absolutely essential for the survival of the family firm.
 If family members are not available to take over the management of a fast-growing private firm, founders have no other choice but to recruit non-family managers externally.
 By professionalising the executive suite, founders can free up their precious time to expand the scope of their leadership and vision.
 They can focus on big picture questions to overcome roadblocks, by adopting new business strategies, starting new investment projects, making long-term plans, restructuring capital assets, conquering new markets or relocating production to other regions.

 Beyond the next gens